 3. Charming Chattanooga and its Famous Train

-Chattanooga, a pretty two-hour drive southwest of Nashville in southeastern Tennessee on the border with the state of Georgia, is well worth spending a day exploring.
+Chattanooga, a pretty two-hour drive southwest of Nashville in southeastern Tennessee on the border of Georgia, is well worth a day of exploration.

-Located on the wide Tennessee River, it's the perfect place to pick up a paddleboat tour to view the city and its surrounds from the water.
-It's also fun to explore on foot, especially along the trails of the Tennessee RiverPark, a 10-mile-long park extending all the way from Chickamauga Dam to the city's downtown core.
+Another way to experience Chattanooga is from the water.
+Pick up a paddleboat tour to view the city from the wide Tennessee River.
+Explore on foot along the trails of the Tennessee RiverPark, a 10-mile greenbelt extending from Chickamauga Dam to the downtown core.

 4. Gatlinburg and the Great Smoky Mountains

 No visit to Tennessee is complete without a drive through the beautiful Great Smoky Mountains, the most visited national park in the US.
-The best place to visit first is the small town of Gatlinburg.
-Although it's located some three hours east of Nashville, you'll be rewarded with some of the best scenic routes into the spectacular "Smokies."
+The place to visit first is the town of Gatlinburg.
+Although it's located more than three hours east of Nashville, you'll be rewarded with the best scenic routes into the spectacular Smokies.

-Thanks to its large expanses of forests and tall mountains, some reaching as high as 6,500 feet, the Great Smoky Mountains National Park is popular sports enthusiasts, including hikers and bikers (spring to fall), who come here to explore its vast network of more than 900 miles of trails.
+Expanses of forests and tall mountains, some reaching as high as 6,500 feet, attract outdoors enthusiasts to Great Smoky Mountains National Park.
+Hikers and bikers come here, spring to fall, to explore its network of more than 900 miles of trails.
 When the snow flies, the area is abuzz with skiers.
 The best time to visit the Smoky Mountains really depends on your interests.

-Be sure to stop in at one of the many visitor centers located around the park to find the best places to enjoy its splendid flora and fauna.
-Among the many native species of flowering plants you'll see here (depending on the season, of course) are mountain magnolias and orchids.
+Stop in at one of the many visitor centers to find the best places to enjoy the splendid flora and fauna.
+Among the native flowering plants you'll see are mountain magnolias and orchids.